Details of Boris Johnson’s ‘largest and most severe’ sanctions against Russia

 – Imminently banning Aeroflot aircraft from landing in the UK.

-– With immediate effect, suspend and prohibit all dual use export licences to Russia on items that could have citizen or military use, such as electrical components that could be used in military or civilian computers, or parts of trucks.
+– With immediate effect, suspending and prohibiting all dual-use export licences to Russia on items that could have citizen or military use, such as electrical components that could be used in military or civilian computers, or parts of trucks.

 – To introduce legislation that will limit the amount of deposits wealthy Russian nationals could hold in UK bank accounts.
 Officials are yet to define the limit, but it will target large amounts of cash and is part of a move to prevent Russians raising finance or keeping money in the City of London.
 It is part of a plan to end access of the Russian banking sector to British economy as far as possible.